Alex-Linhares/FARGonautica/README.md

 Don't you just hate it when you get a new computer and you have to scour the entire internet in search of all the FARG projects yet once again?
+All those long days of suffering by googling for everything; finding out that your old files are corrupt; and email spamming the authors?
 Haven't you always dreamt of that special place where you could get every single FARG project that's available?
+Your problems have been solved!
 Now you can scream out the window that those days are gone!
-Congratulations you have made it to the center of the internet--tap yourself on the back and enjoy your new life conveniently cloning this repo in your new computer, in your friends computers, in Apple stores, and much more!
+Congratulations you have made it to the center of the internet--tap yourself on the back and enjoy your new life conveniently cloning this repo in your new computer, in all your friends' computers, in Apple stores, and much more!

 This repository has a number of goals: